klavinslab/parrotfish/README.md

 # **parrotfish**

-Code and manage your Aquarium protocols and libraries through your IDE.
+Code and manage your Aquarium protocols and libraries through your IDE. **ParrotFish** (aka **pfish**) is a cli interface for downloading ('fetch') and uploading ('push') Aquarium protocols.

+### Features:

+* fetch operation_type definitions, protocol code, documentation, precondition, and cost model to you local machine
+* push changes to protocol, documentation, precondition, and cost models **all** at once

 ## Getting Started